-- a.
-The splitting up of purchases to circumvent this by-law's dollar limits. - b.
+a.
+The splitting up of purchases to circumvent this policy's dollar limits.

+- b.
 For acceptance of gifts, hospitality and other benefits refer to Staff Code of Conduct Policy. - c.
 Asking a supplier to alter the invoice date or shipping date from what would otherwise be shown to accommodate County accounting needs. - d.
 Other than the employee or other delegated individual who is the official contact person identified in the Bid Solicitation document, discussing any aspect of the Bid Solicitation with a prospective supplier from the time the Bid Solicitation document is first issued until such time as an award report has been prepared and submitted to the appropriate approval authority. - e.
 Employees of the County shall not have a pecuniary interest, either directly or indirectly, in any evaluation of or contract with the County or with any person acting for the County in any contract for the supply of goods and/or services for which the County pays or is liable to pay, directly or indirectly, unless such interest has been declared.
-Employees of the County are required to declare any pecuniary interest, either direct or indirect, in writing, to their Director with a copy to the Clerk indicating the specific nature of the conflict.
+Employees of the County are required to declare any pecuniary interest, either direct or indirect, in writing, to their director with a copy to the Clerk indicating the specific nature of the conflict.
 Any conflict of interest that cannot be isolated and resolved will be reported to the Chief Administrative Officer. - f.
 Suppliers, their staff members, or anyone involved in preparing bids shall not engage in any form of political or other lobbying whatsoever or seek to influence the outcome of the purchasing process or subsequent Award.
-This restriction extends to all of the Corporation's staff and members of Council.

-The Corporation may reject any bid by a supplier that engages in such lobbying, without further consideration, and may terminate that Supplier's right to continue in the purchasing process.
+This restriction extends to all of the Corporation's staff and members of Council. - The Corporation may reject any bid by a supplier that engages in such lobbying, without further consideration, and may terminate that Supplier's right to continue in the purchasing process.
 During a bid solicitation process all communications shall be made through Purchasing or the Department's designate when Purchasing did not issue the Bid Solicitation.
-No Supplier or person acting on behalf of a Supplier or group of Suppliers, shall contact any elected official, consultant, or any employee of the Corporation to attempt to seek information or to influence the Award.
-Elected officials shall refer any inquiries about a Bid Solicitation process to the Director of Corporate Services.
+No Supplier or person acting on behalf of a Supplier or group of Suppliers, shall contact any elected official, consultant, or any employee of the Corporation to attempt to seek information or to influence the Award. - g.

-- g.
 Elected officials shall refer any inquiries about a Bid Solicitation process to the Director of Corporate Services. - h.
-Accepting a bid from a County of Bruce employee or County of Bruce Municipal Councilor or a business he or she owns. - i.
-Negotiating with a supplier, or accepts an offer from a supplier, to purchase a good or service for personal use at the same price that is being offered by the supplier to the County.
-This practice is called coat-tailing.
+Accepting a bid from a County of Bruce employee or County of Bruce Municipal Councillor or a business he or she owns. - Negotiating with a supplier, or accepts an offer from a supplier, to purchase a good or service for personal use at the same price that is being offered by the supplier to the County.
+This practice is called coattailing.